kadyrbaev2005/PP2/README.md

-To see all examples of any chapter check a history
+To see all examples of any chapter check its history